vim/vim/src/VisVim/README_VisVim.txt

 		 2. Close Visual Studio.
 		 3. Delete VisVim.dll or move it somewhere it can't be found.
 		 4. Run Visual Studio.
-		 5. Tools -> Cursomize ->Add-ins and Macro-Files.
+		 5. Tools -> Customize ->Add-ins and Macro-Files.
 		 6. A message appears:
 		    ".../VisVim.dll" "This add-in no longer exists.
 It will no longer be displayed."